Miami (OH) vs. Akron NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

+- Miami (OH) and its opponents have combined for 50.5 points -- this matchup's over/under -- just twice this season.

-- Miami (OH) has combined with its opponents to score more than 50.5 points only two times this season.
+- Akron and its opponents have combined to score more than 50.5 points in five of six games this season.

 - Saturday's over/under is 7.2 points higher than the combined 43.3 PPG average of the two teams.